 SMS95%+ open rate, immediate visibilityBest as follow-up channelTCPA (explicit opt-in required)

-Multi-Channel (Pin)All three channels, one platform48% combined response rateBuilt-in compliance guardrails
+Multi-Channel (Pin)All three channels, one platform5x better response rates than industry avg.Built-in compliance guardrails

 Email Sequences

-If you're looking for templates that work, see our guide on cold email templates for recruiters - it covers subject lines, follow-up cadences, and the exact phrasing that drives replies.
+Ready-made templates that work are available in our guide on recruiter cold outreach templates - it covers subject lines, follow-up cadences, and the exact phrasing that drives replies.

 LinkedIn Outreach

-LinkedIn InMail gives you access to candidates who might not respond to cold email.
-But length and personalization dramatically affect results.
-According to LinkedIn's own analysis of tens of millions of InMails, short messages (under 400 characters) receive response rates 22% higher than average.
+Access to candidates who don’t respond to cold email is LinkedIn InMail’s core advantage.
+Length and personalization dramatically affect results, though.
+According to LinkedIn’s own analysis of tens of millions of InMails, short messages (under 400 characters) receive response rates 22% higher than average.
 Longer messages (over 1,200 characters) perform 11% below average.

-Personalization makes an even bigger difference.
-InMails sent individually - not in bulk - receive roughly 15 percentage points higher response rates than mass-sent messages.
-And candidates who've signaled they're open to opportunities ("Open to Work" status) are 35% more likely to respond.
+Individual sends vs. bulk makes an even bigger difference: InMails sent one at a time receive roughly 15 percentage points higher response rates than mass-sent messages.
+Candidates who’ve signaled they’re open to opportunities (“Open to Work” status) are 35% more likely to respond.

-The takeaway for automation: your LinkedIn outreach needs to feel personal even when it's automated.
-That means dynamic fields that pull in real details about the candidate's background, not generic "I found your profile impressive" language.
+Your LinkedIn outreach needs to feel personal even when it’s automated.
+Dynamic fields pulling real details from the candidate’s background make that happen - not generic “I found your profile impressive” language.
 For more on writing messages that actually work, check out our guide on writing recruiting emails candidates actually open.

 SMS Outreach

-Text messaging is the newest channel in most recruiters' toolkit, and the open rates are hard to ignore - SMS messages see open rates above 95% across industries.
-For recruiting specifically, SMS works best as a follow-up channel after initial email or LinkedIn contact, not as a cold first touch.
-A well-timed text after an unanswered email sequence can reactivate candidates who missed or skipped earlier messages.
+Text messaging is the newest channel in most recruiters’ toolkit, and the open rates are hard to ignore - SMS messages see open rates above 95% across industries.
+SMS works best for recruiting as a follow-up after initial email or LinkedIn contact, not a cold first touch.
+Well-timed texts after unanswered email sequences reactivate candidates who missed or skipped earlier messages.

-But SMS has the strictest compliance rules of any channel (covered in detail below).
-Before you add texting to your outreach, you'll need explicit opt-in consent and a clear unsubscribe mechanism.
+SMS carries the strictest compliance rules of any channel (covered in detail below).
+Before adding texting to your outreach, you’ll need explicit opt-in consent and a clear unsubscribe mechanism.

 Why Does Multi-Channel Outreach Outperform Single-Channel?